ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-smc.md

 {:note: .note}
 {:important: .important}

-# Symphony multicluster Troubleshooting
+# Symphony multicluster troubleshooting
 {: #smc-troubleshooting-spectrum-symphony}

-## What happens if a Lone symphony cluster won’t join with SMC while adding Lone symphony cluster with SMC ?
+## What happens if a Lone symphony cluster do not join with SMC while adding Lone symphony cluster with SMC?
 {: #smc-troubleshoot-topic-1}
 {: troubleshoot}
 {: support}

-You are getting status as ERROR, when trying to join Lone Symphony cluster with SMC.
+You are getting a status as error, when trying to join Lone Symphony cluster with SMC.
 {: tsSymptoms}

 ```text